SolomonFoskaay/avalanche-local-subnet-development/README.md

 (ii) Linux/MacOS (Not available for Windows as at time of publishing this tutorial - For Windows users, a trick is to set Windows SubSystem for Linux or Virtual Machine - both gives you access to Linux OS capabilities on your Windows OS)

-NOTE: I will be using Linux for this tutorial (its Ubuntu 20.04 LTS but you should be able to follow using any othe Linux distros out there)
+NOTE: I will be using Linux for this tutorial (its Ubuntu 20.04 LTS but you should be able to follow using any other Linux distros out there)

 (iii) General Programming Knowledge